Ten Japanese-to-English Translation Myths Believed by some Translation UsersPeeking behind the curtain.

 This is most likely false for most translations ordered in the US from translation brokers purporting to be translation companies, and certainly when ordering from the few large ones that sell translations to law firms, because they are no more than brokers, purchasing and reselling translations.
 Most major translation brokers used by law firms in the US, for example, do no translations themselves, their business model being simply to purchase and resell translations.

 Myth Two: The translation company you order work from understands the documents you send them.

-That might be true if you avoid mere translation brokers and order translations from true translation companies with identified and disclosed translators.
+That might be true if you avoid translation brokers and order translations from true translation companies with identified and disclosed translators.
 It is very likely to be untrue for almost all the Japanese-to-English translation ordered in the US from large translation brokers.
-Such companies not only do not understand the subject matter of your documents, but sometimes cannot even correctly identify what language they are in.
+Such companies not only do not understand the subject matter of your documents, but they sometimes cannot even correctly identify what language they are in.
 We have seen major US translation brokers mistake a Chinese or even a Korean patent for a Japanese patent.
 The reason is that the people purported to be their “project managers” generally lack basic literacy about languages.

 Myth Three: The place you order Japanese-to-English translations from uses translators they know.

 This might be true if you use a relatively small translation company.
 It might be arguably true for even the high-volume US translation brokers (until recently, anyway; see Myth Seven), but only if "knowing" the identity of the translator means knowing their email address and knowing that they will do the work by the required deadline for the required price and that their work has not (yet) been complained about by the translation broker's clients.
 But even that minimal level of knowledge about the translator is slipping away, as noted in Myth Seven.

 Myth Four: The translations must be accurate, because each translation you receive has a letter of certification attached to it, attesting to its accuracy.